« PHP / MySQL select data and split on pagesPHP validation and verification »

-How to make a PHP calendar Posted in PHP Tutorials | 90 Comments
+How to make a PHP calendar

 In this tutorial you will learn how to build your own web based calendar using PHP.
 This calendar is made from two parts.
 On top there are the links to the previous and the next month, and below them is the calendar itself.
 It will show the selected month name with the year following and the days of the month bellow in a table view.
 You will need a good PHP editor to help you with your development or if you are experienced enough you can use a plain text editing software such as Notepad.

-At the begining we have to decide how we are going to pass our parameters.
+At the beginning we have to decide how we are going to pass our parameters.
 We can use either 'hidden' input fields in out html code or pass them in the URL.
 In this tutorial we will use the second approach.
 We are going to need two parameters - one for the "month" and one for the "year".
 We will also need an array with month names:

 <?php